ShangShungFoundation/django-manage-it/README.md

 ##Basic App Suite for IT Management for organizations

 IT tool belt implementing some of best practices for IT management.
+Is in early beta stage so there can be some "rough edges" but it is already useful.

-Currntly contains apps:
+Currently implemeted apps:

 ###Organization App
 This app should reflect organization structure.
 Stucture can be horizontal or herachical with any number of related organization units.